 Visiting scholars/faculty must request Access Accounts from their sponsoring departments.
 The library cannot issue or request Access Accounts for visiting scholars.

 STAARs (Short Term Access Accounts for Research) are a type of STAA issued by the Library to provide on-site access to the internet for the purpose of scholarship.
-Like "slim" Access Accounts, STAARs do not provide PSU email, PASS, personal webspace, LDAP entries or access to interlibrary loan (ILLiad) or E-ZBorrow.
+Like "slim" Access Accounts, STAARs do not provide PSU email, PASS, ability to print to library printers, personal webspace, LDAP entries or access to interlibrary loan (ILLiad) or E-ZBorrow (currently suspended).
 STAARs may be issued for 24 hour, on-site access only by authorized library staff to visiting scholars/faculty presenting current photo identification.
 Visiting scholars who require longer-term access to the internet should ask their sponsoring department for a Penn State Access Account.

 Online databases have been licensed for the non-profit educational use of Penn State faculty, staff, and students, and for on-site use by other authorized individuals.
 Copyright law and individual license agreements govern their use.
 Systematic copying or the use of external search engines or robots to copy unreasonably large quantities of data from these products is prohibited.